Fernando Meira: Later years

 On 15 August 2011, aged 33, Meira joined Real Zaragoza from Spain after mutually terminating his contract with Zenit.
-He made his official debut 13 days later, starting and being booked in a 0–6 home loss against Real Madrid.
+He made his official debut 13 days later, starting and being booked in a 6–0 home loss against Real Madrid.

 In his spell with the Aragonese, Meira featured almost exclusively as a defensive midfielder, partnering Leonardo Ponzio.
-He terminated his contract on 1 February 2012, as the side were placed last in the league; late into the year, not being able to find a new club, he retired from football.
+He terminated his contract on 1 February 2012, as the side were placed last in the league; later that year, not being able to find a new club, he retired from football.

 International career

 After having earned 20 caps for the under-21s, Meira made his full debut for Portugal on 11 October 2000 in a 2002 FIFA World Cup qualifier against the Netherlands.
-In 2004 he played three games at the Summer Olympic Games, in an eventual group stage exit.
+In 2004 he played three games at the Summer Olympic Games, a group-stage exit.

 Meira was selected for the 2006 World Cup in Germany.
 Benefitting from injury to Jorge Andrade, he appeared in all of Portugal's seven matches in the tournament as the national team finished fourth.

-Meira was also a regular fixture at UEFA Euro 2008 held in Austria and Switzerland, playing three group stage matches but missing the quarter-final clash with Germany, a 3–2 defeat.
+Meira was also a regular fixture at UEFA Euro 2008 held in Austria and Switzerland, taking part in the first three matches but missing the quarter-final clash with Germany, a 3–2 defeat.